CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \subsubsection{Collisions}

-In the case of a single obstacle, we consider a robot trajectory to be in collision if the robot would collide with the obstacle at \textit{any point in time}.
+In the case of a single obstacle, we consider a robot trajectory to be in collision if the robot collides with the obstacle at \textit{any point in time} across the whole trajectory.
 For multiple obstacles, we extend this definition to say a robot trajectory is in collision if the robot would collide with \textit{any} obstacle \textit{at any point in time}.
 By this, we avoid double counting collisions.
-One particle can only be counted as one collision, even in cases where it might collide with several obstacles at different points in time.
+One uncertainty sample can only be counted as one collision, even in cases where it might collide with several obstacles at different points in time.